 In another way, latex pillow stuffing is similar to down pillows since some may find the material too soft for their liking.
 At the same time, if you are willing to buy latex, it’s more cost-effective to buy two memory foam pillows instead, and you get a similar, if not better, product.

 Buckwheat pillows have excellent support and breathability, but they come in heavy at 8 to 10 pounds a pillow.
 The buckwheat hulls also make rustling noises that may irritate some people.
 Meanwhile, microbeads are similar to buckwheat hulls and have the same perks, yet they last a lot less than buckwheat.
 They also lack eco-friendliness.

-In contrast, Ceiba pentandra (kapok) and cotton, like buckwheat, have both softness and are eco-friendly since they come from plants, making them renewable resources.
+In contrast, Ceiba pentandra (or a kapok pillow) and cotton, like buckwheat, have both softness and are eco-friendly since they come from plants, making them renewable resources.
 Over time, however, they may develop clumps, and you may need to replace the pillow stuffing at some point.

 What’s Right for You?

-For a cost effective, comfortable solution that will support you while you sleep, we love memory foam.
-That’s why the Ecosa Pillow is made from charcoal infused memory foam, for antibacterial protection and has the perfect amount of squish.
-Plus the ergonomic design contours to your body, and the adjustable height allows for a customisable fit, perfect for you.
+For a cost-effective, comfortable solution that will support you while you sleep, we totally recommend memory foam.
+That’s why the Ecosa Pillow is made from charcoal-infused memory foam, for antibacterial protection and has the perfect amount of squish.
+Plus, the ergonomic design contours to your body and the adjustable height allows for a customisable fit, perfect for you.

 It’s also washable, so there is no need to worry about hygiene.
 If you’re lost as to what to get, the Ecosa Pillow is your best bet!